What is heart disease?

 Heart disease that involves your blood vessels is often signaled by:

 - shortness of breath

-- changes in your extremities, such as pain, tingling, numbness, coldness, and weakness
+- changes in your extremities, such as pain, swelling, tingling, numbness, coldness, and weakness

-These can be signs that your blood vessels have narrowed.
-This narrowing, which can be caused by plaque build-up, makes it more difficult for your heart to pump and circulate oxygenated blood efficiently through your body.
+These symptoms can be signs that your blood vessels have narrowed.
+This narrowing, which can be caused by plaque buildup, makes it more difficult for your heart to circulate oxygenated blood throughout your body.

-While not technically early symptoms, a cluster of risk factors also signal impending heart disease.
-For example, if you’re a diabetic and are diagnosed with high blood pressure, your risk for heart disease significantly increases.
+A cluster of risk factors may also signal impending heart disease.
+For example, your risk of heart disease significantly increases if you have diabetes and high blood pressure.

-Symptoms of a stroke include numbness or weakness in your face, arm, or leg, which often occurs only on one side of the body.
+Symptoms of a stroke include numbness or weakness that only happens on one side of your body.
+The numbness may occur in your face, arms, or legs.
 Other symptoms of stroke include:

-- confusion, difficulty speaking, or trouble comprehending what is said
+- confusion, difficulty speaking, or trouble comprehending others

 - imbalance or loss of coordination